natalieagus/50002/docs/ProblemSet/j_assemblers_compilers.md

 For example, this means that `MEM[0] = 0x14` and `MEM[2] = 0x3F` and so on.

-What is the word at memory address `0xC`?
+What is the WORD at memory address `0xC`?
 And what is the word at memory address `0x14`?

 <div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
 <code>MEM[0xC] = 64 1F 00 1C</code>, and <code>MEM[0x14] = 00 00 00 02</code>.